 Violation of any Revelle Residence Life policy or regulation may be subject to disciplinary sanctions, legal action, and/or fines.
 It is the resident's responsibility to become aware of all announced or posted deadlines, requirements, potential fines, or other general information distributed throughout the Revelle residential facilities by Revelle Residence Life Staff.

-Revelle Residence Life facilities include Argo Hall, Atlantis Hall, Beagle Hall, Blake Hall, Challenger Hall, Discovery Hall, Galathea Hall, Meteor Hall, The Keeling Apartments: Buildings One, Two and Three, Plaza Café, the Revelle Plaza, the Revelle Residence Life Office, the Commuter Lounge, the ‘Why Not Here?'
-Lounge,
+Revelle Residence Life facilities include Argo Hall, Atlantis Hall, Beagle Hall, Blake Hall, Challenger Hall, Discovery Hall, Galathea Hall, Meteor Hall; The Keeling Apartments: Buildings One, Two and Three; 64 Degrees, Revelle Plaza, Revelle Residence Life Office, the College Center, and the Commuter Lounge.

 Revelle Residence Life strongly believes that one's actions demonstrate one's commitment to respecting differences.
 Everyone who chooses to live in or visit Revelle Residence Life facilities must understand that we will not tolerate bigotry, threats, intimidation, violence, or other forms of abuse against any member of our community on the basis of (including but not limited to) age, gender, race, religion, ethnicity, national origin, or sexual orientation.
 In addition, we will not accept ignorance, humor, anger, alcohol or substance abuse as an excuse, reason, or rationale for such behavior.
 The disciplinary action that will follow such behavior may include, but is not limited to, termination of the housing contract, immediate removal from the residence halls and/or apartments, exclusion from activities, and/or legal prosecution.